Houston 77041 Zip Code Guide

 Is 77041 prone to flooding?

-Portions of the 77041 zip code have experienced water accumulation during severe weather events.
-Prospective residents should consult flood zone maps for particular properties.
+Portions of the 77041 zip code have experienced historical flooding events.
+Prospective residents should review flood maps and elevation certificates for specific properties.
+Local drainage improvements are ongoing to mitigate future risks.

-What types of properties are found in 77041?
+What types of local amenities exist in 77041?

 77041 Homes For Sale